 The E-300 writes its imaging data to Compact Flash or xD Picture cards, while the ZX1 uses an internal SSD.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-300 and Zeiss ZX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the ZX1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-300 does not offer wifi capability.
+In contrast, the E-300 does not provide wifi capability.

 So how do things add up?
 Is the Olympus E-300 better than the Zeiss ZX1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.